 Section 8.1.
-Terms of Performance Awards Performance Awards may be issued hereunder to Participants, for no consideration or for such minimum consideration as may be required by applicable law, either alone or in addition to other Awards granted under the Plan.
+Terms of Performance Awards.
+Performance Awards may be issued hereunder to Participants, for no consideration or for such minimum consideration as may be required by applicable law, either alone or in addition to other Awards granted under the Plan.
 The performance criteria to be achieved during any Performance Period and the length of the Performance Period shall be determined by the Committee upon the grant of each Performance Award.
 Except as provided in an Award Agreement, Performance Awards will be distributed only after the end of the relevant Performance Period.
 Performance Awards may be paid in cash, Shares, other property, or any combination thereof, in the sole discretion of the Committee at the time of payment.
 The performance goals to be achieved for each Performance Period shall be conclusively determined by the Committee and may be based upon the criteria set forth in Exhibit A. The amount of the Award to be distributed shall be conclusively determined by the Committee.
 Performance Awards may be paid in a lump sum or in installments following the close of the Performance Period or, in accordance with procedures established by the Committee, on a deferred basis.

-OTHER SHARE-BASED AWARDS
+ARTICLE 9 OTHER SHARE-BASED AWARDS

 Section 9.1.
 Other Share-Based Awards.
 The Committee is authorized to grant Other Share-Based Awards that are payable in, valued in whole or in part by reference to, or otherwise based on or related to Shares, including Shares awarded purely as a bonus and not subject to any restrictions or conditions, Shares in payment of the amounts due under an incentive or performance plan sponsored or maintained by the Company or any Affiliate of the Company, stock equivalent units, and Awards valued by reference to book value of Shares.
-Subject to the provisions of this Plan, the Committee shall have authority to determine the persons to whom and the time or times at which such Awards shall be made, the number of Shares to be awarded pursuant to or referenced by such Awards, and all other conditions of the Awards; provided, however, that the aggregate amount of Shares granted pursuant to Other Share-Based Award(s) which were grant under this Plan.
+Subject to the provisions of this Plan, the Committee shall have authority to determine the persons to whom and the time or times at which such Awards shall be made, the number of Shares to be awarded pursuant to or referenced by such Awards, and all other conditions of the Awards; provided, however, that the aggregate amount of Shares granted pursuant to Other Share-Based Award(s) shall not exceed five percent (5%) of the Shares authorized for grant under this Plan.
 The cap set forth in the foregoing proviso shall not apply to Shares granted pursuant to Other Share-Based Award(s) which were granted to a Participant in lieu of earned cash compensation.
-In addition to the foregoing, grants of Other Share-Based Award(s) which were granted to a Participant in lieu of earned cash compensation.
-In addition to the foregoing, grants on Other Share-Based Awards may be subject to such conditions, restrictions and contingencies as the Committee may determine which may include, but are not limited to, continuous service with the Company or any Affiliate of the Company and/or the achievement of performance goals.
+In addition to the foregoing, grants of Other Share-Based Awards may be subject to such conditions, restrictions and contingencies as the Committee may determine which may include, but are not limited to, continuous service with the Company or any Affiliate of the Company and/or the achievement of performance goals.